rbutenuth/fpl/doc/lambdas-and-funcions.md

 The two functions `lambda` and `def-function` are a little bit special: They only evaluate the parameter with the argument list, when it is not already a list.
 This is for convenience: This way you don't have to qoute the list of parameter names.
 The same holds for the code: You don't need to quote it.
-The downside: You are in trouble when you want to build code at runtime and make from it.
+The downside: You are in trouble when you want to build code at runtime.
 Therefore, there are two special variants:

 ```
 (lambda-dynamic parameter-list code-list)